SymetryML Projects REST API

 SymetryML is different.
 There is no limitation on the number of rows that can be processed and the number of rows do not impact the memory requirement to build a model.
 Updating a project with some data and building a machine learning model based on a project are 2 separates operations:

 • When updating a project - that is learning or forgetting some data - internally some representation of the data is being updated.
 This update is usually quite fast.
-This internal representation can be queried in real time using the .
+This internal representation can be queried in real time using the Exploration API.

 • When building a model, the internal representation is used to extract values needed by each of the different machine learning models supported by SymetryML.
 This makes model building very quick, usually under a few milli-seconds.
 If another model is needed perhaps with different inputs and/or target(s), one just needs to issue a request to build another model and no re-scanning of the data is needed.
 Models are built based on the current state of a project.
 If a project was updated with some data, a rebuild of the model might be needed so that the models use the latest data available in the project.